 Welcome to Slow German

-Slow German is a private podcast for students of the German language – especially those who are at an intermediate level.
-Slow German is created by Annik Rubens alias Larissa Vassilian, journalist from Munich, Germany.
-I am NOT a teacher!
-But I will try to help you as good as I can.
+Slow German is a private podcast for students of the German language – especially for those who already have intermediate skills.
+There’s not a big team behind Slow German, but mainly myself, Annik Rubens alias Larissa Vassilian, from Munich, Germany.
+I am not a teacher!
+But I will try to help you as best as I can.

 This is how Slow German works

 These episodes are different than the usual Slow German podcast-episodes: They are produced especially for people without any knowledge of the German language.
 These beginner-episodes are recorded in English and are meant to help you deal with typical situations of everyday life in Germany, from going to the doctor to travelling.

 The free podcast Slow German was launched in 2007.
 Every episode is short and slowly spoken – the topics include German culture, society and history.
 You can read along the text on the website or download it as a PDF.
 You can subscribe to the podcast via iTunes or any other podcatcher.